 Siam Center is know as the fashion mall for trendy clothes and accessories.
 It’s popular with the young, fashion-forward crowd as there are many stores by up-and-coming local designers.

-Additionally, there are quite a few mid-range international brands like Pull & Bear, Victoria’s Secret, and more.
+Additionally, there are quite a few mid-range fashion brands like Pomelo Victoria’s Secret, Charles & Keith and more.
 It’s convenient to get to as well — Siam Center is right next to Siam BTS Skytrain station.

 Siam Center address: 989 Rama I Rd, Pathum Wan, Pathum Wan District, Bangkok 10330, Thailand